 “It is preferable to live in an iron cage in the midst of a blazing fire, than to associate with those who are averse to meditating upon Śauri (Kṛṣṇa), for such association is a great calamity.”
 (Kātyāyana-saṁhitā)

 If my real intention is to serve Bhagavān, then I will look at the entire world as ingredients for His service.
 Then a painting by Raphael will not be able to captivate me.
 I will understand that the songs of Caṇḍī Dāsa and Vidyapāti should not be heard when one still has anarthas.
 If you go to Navadvīpa, you will see that – just like the tales of the heroes and heroines of Vidyā-sundara (a romantic poet of medieval Bengal), there are those who endeavour to enjoy the songs and poetry of Caṇḍī Dāsa and Vidyāpati.
 Although Śrīnivāsa Ācārya Prabhu started a musical tradition, it was not meant for nourishing and filling the burning hunger of people’s bellies, nor was it meant for the sense-enjoyment of people inflicted with anarthas.
-Those who do not understanding this are struck down by the arrows of lust, like a deer who becomes charmed by the song of a hunter.
+Those who do not understand this are struck down by the arrows of lust, like a deer who becomes charmed by the song of a hunter.
 As a result of this, such people become degraded to the level of animals and ghouls and sink into hell.
-They will be reside in the garden of hell – with such intelligence they are madly engrossed in sense-enjoyment and do not listen to sādhus. Śrīnivāsa Ācārya Prabhu and Śrī Vakreśvara Paṇḍita have created this method in order to deceive all those animals in human form.
+They will be residents in the garden of hell – with such intelligence they are madly engrossed in sense-enjoyment and do not listen to sādhus. Śrīnivāsa Ācārya Prabhu and Śrī Vakreśvara Paṇḍita have created this method in order to deceive all those animals in human form.

 I cannot understand how learned people have so much belief in such bogus things nowadays.
 Once, Ram Chandra Datta’s father, Nrsingha Prasad Datta, took Śrīmad Bhaktivinoda Ṭhākura to Madhu Ray Lane.
 Nrsingha Prasada Datta came to Śrīmad Bhaktivinoda Ṭhākura and said, “Please understand, we only know Mahāprabhu.
 But my son, Ram Chandra, has changed after associating with a māyāvādī!
 They are declaring Ramakrishna, an ordinary human being, as a new avatāra, a new Mahāprabhu!
 Kindly come to my house once and examine my son’s guru?
 Is he a sādhu or a sham?
 Whatever you say I will believe.”